Frederick Hart

 Main Gallery

-5015 Westheimer, Suite 2208 Houston TX 77056.
+5015 Westheimer, Suite 2208, Houston, TX 77056.

-Facing Post Oak Boulevard, next to Neiman Marcus valet and Orange Garage.
+Facing Post Oak Boulevard, next to Chanel, the Neiman Marcus valet, and the Orange Garage.

-Monday through Saturday / 11 am to 6 pm
+Monday through Saturday | 11 am to 7 pm

-Sunday / Closed, or open by appointment
+Sunday | Closed, or open by appointment

 Atelier Off The Wall

-The Galleria, Level One / Suite K102B
+The Galleria, Level One | Suite K102B

-Next to Dior, Prada and Louis Vuitton Boutiques.
+Next to Dior, Prada, and Louis Vuitton Boutiques.

-Monday through Saturday / 11 am to 7 pm
+Monday through Saturday | 11 am to 7 pm

-Sunday / 12 pm to 6 pm
+Sunday | 12 pm to 6 pm

 See Location Map